SDR-Pi/SDR-Pi/README.md

 -  Raspberry Pi 3b

 **Note:** the build process currently assumes you have a wired interface with dhcp for initial setup.
 Therefore building on a WiFi connection only may be unreliable.
+**Note2:** the build process currently fails on 64bit debian due to differences in packages.

 ### Prepare Raspberry Pi OS Image